Party conference season: Television coverage

-Until the second half of the 1980s, with the exception of a mid-morning break for Play School, BBC television had broadcast live, uninterrupted coverage of all of the party conferences, as well as the Trades Union Congress and the CBI conference.
-However, the commencement of daytime television in October 1986, and with it an extended children's programming block, meant that the mid-morning interruption extended to 40 minutes from 1987 onwards, with further coverage breaks for hourly news summaries, with the notable exception of the Trades Union Congress which was shown on BBC2 due to it taking place before the commencement of the new term's schools broadcasts.
+Until the second half of the 1980s, with the exception of a mid-morning break for Play School, BBC television had broadcast live, uninterrupted coverage of all of the party conferences, as well as the Trades Union Congress and the Confederation of British Industry (CBI) conference.
+However, the commencement of daytime television in October 1986, and with it an extended children's programming block, meant that the mid-morning interruption extended to 40 minutes from 1987 onwards, with further coverage breaks at 10am and 12noon for news summaries, with the notable exception of the Trades Union Congress which was shown uninterrupted on BBC2 due to it taking place before the commencement of the new term's schools broadcasts.
 Subsequent years saw coverage on BBC TV continue to be gradually reduced.

 1992 saw the launch of The Parliamentary Channel and live, uninterrupted coverage of the three main party conferences was broadcast, without commentary or interviews.
 This continued after BBC Parliament took over the service in 1998.
-However, cutbacks at BBC Parliament saw it drop all of its political programming with the channel reduced to nothing other than live and recorded coverage from Westminster and the devolved chambers and 2019 was the final time that BBC Parliament aired coverage of the coverage of the party conferences.
+However, cutbacks at BBC Parliament in 2021 saw it drop all of its political programming with the channel reduced to nothing other than live and recorded coverage from Westminster and the devolved chambers and 2019 was the final time that BBC Parliament aired coverage of the coverage of the party conferences.
 This now means that linear television no longer provides significant coverage, with live coverage on BBC Two restricted to the party leaders’ speeches of the three main political parties.

 Until the early 1980s, ITV, and then, for a short while, Channel 4, also showed coverage.
 ITV and Channel 4's coverage is now restricted to its scheduled news bulletins.

 On radio, coverage was restricted to clips in scheduled news bulletins.
 However, the launch of BBC Radio 5 Live in 1994 saw the first live radio coverage, which includes the live broadcast of the leaders' speeches.